Dev-rj08/Blockchain_Counterfeit-Product-detection/README.md

 #### Legal Protection:
 - In the event of disagreements or legal actions involving fake goods, give firms legal protection.

-## Applications

-A fully functional application of fake product identification can effectively reduce the threshold of anti-counterfeit branded products and provide industries with limited funds and a more straightforward approach to provide consumers with confidence and reassurance that they do not buy fake goods, which is unacceptable.
-All in all, this application based on blockchain technology could prove to be a lifesaver saver for companies and provide a new trading, ordering, and purchasing system that is more secure and friendly.
-The future operation of the system can be proof of the simplicity of the code, which can indirectly increase the trust of consumers in decentralized applications

 ## Limitations